aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 2.5 Timed Code

 Sometimes executing one task at a time is inefficient.
-For example, a single task takes only 1 milliseconds, but there is a delay of 25 milliseconds between tasks.
+For example, a single task takes only 1 millisecond, but there is a delay of 25 milliseconds between tasks.
 If there're 1000 tasks to be executed, it means that you will have to use 1000 x (25 + 1) = 26,000 milliseconds to complete the entire process.
-What if we process tasks in batches of 50, then it will only takes (1000 / 50) x (25 + 50) = 1,500 milliseconds to complete them.
+What if we process tasks in batches of 50, then it will only take (1000 / 50) x (25 + 50) = 1,500 milliseconds to complete them.
 Apparently, we can use less time to complete the work without impacting user experience at the same time.

 If keeping 100 milliseconds in mind as the absolute maximum amount of time for executing code, it's recommended o cut that number in half and never let any code execute for longer than 50 milliseconds continuously.